anatoly314/async-habr-translate/README.md

     setTimeout(() => { reject('O_o') }, 1000)
 })
 ```
-After a Promise is set, the result can be obtained through the then method:
+After a `Promise` is set, the result can be obtained through the `then` method:

 ```javascript
 resolvedPromise.then((value) => {
     console.log(value) // ^_^
 })
 ```
-A rejection can be handled either through the second parameter in then or through catch:
+A rejection can be handled either through the second parameter in `then` or through `catch`:

 ```javascript
 rejectedPromise.then(